oldminecraftcommunity/NostalgiaCore-0.9.5/README.md

 # NostalgiaCore

-NostalgiaCore is a fork of Legacy PocketMine-MP 1.3.12, which fixes bugs of Legacy PocketMine-MP, and brings a *new* live into it.
+NostalgiaCore is a fork of Legacy PocketMine-MP 1.3.12, which fixes bugs of Legacy PocketMine-MP, and adds new content

 Supported version: 0.8.1